vele616/monorepo/packages/jobboard/website/content/jobs/product-owner-100-remote-cazana-cFmAP.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/cazana"
 companyWebsite: "https://cazana.com/uk"
-summary: "If you have we were acquired by Cazana in 2018 and have been working tirelessly to improve the experience of Car &amp, Cazana has a job opening for a product owner"
+summary: "If you have a track record of managing the product design process, Cazana has a job opening for a Product Owner"
 summaryBackup: "Excited about #management, #ui/ux, #marketing?
 Check out this job post!"
-featured: 20
+featured: 15
 ---

 ## Job description